boyanlamboo/udacity-flash-cards/README.md

 Start up the project

 ```
-Once navigated to the project folder, simply run 'npm start' in the command line (windows) or terminal (mac) to fire up the project.
+Once navigated to the project folder, simply run 'yarn start' in the command line (windows) or terminal (mac) to fire up the project.
 This opens a new tab or browserwindow with the project running.
 ```

+## Tested in

+Tested in Expo on a Samsung Galaxy S7 running Android 7.0

 ## Built With